tencentyun/intlcloud-documents/yehe_doc/微服务和Serverless/无服务器云函数/操作指南/Web 函数管理/WebSocket 协议支持_intl_en.md

 You can use the following demos to create a function and try out WebSocket:

-- [Demo for Python](https://github.com/awesome-scf/scf-python-code-snippet/tree/main/ws_python): use the [`websockets` library](https://github.com/aaugustin/websockets) to implement the WebSocket server.
+- [Demo for Python](https://github.com/awesome-scf/scf-python-code-snippet/tree/main/ws_python): Use the [`websockets` library](https://github.com/aaugustin/websockets) to implement the WebSocket server.
-- [Demo for Node.js](https://github.com/awesome-scf/scf-nodejs-code-snippet/tree/main/ws_node): use the [`ws` library](https://github.com/websockets/ws) to implement the WebSocket server.
+- [Demo for Node.js](https://github.com/awesome-scf/scf-nodejs-code-snippet/tree/main/ws_node): Use the [`ws` library](https://github.com/websockets/ws) to implement the WebSocket server.